lucae4238/getVapp/README.md

-# GETVAPP
+# CREATE VT APP

 NOTE: This app is private / personal use and shouldn't be used by anyone else

 ## How to use

-Simply run `npx createvapp` in the desired directory
+Simply run `npx create-vt-app` in the desired directory

 <br/>
 <br/>